Are you looking into B2B sales, but don't know where to start?

 B2B Lead Generation Strategies:

 - Use email prospecting.
-Sending cold emails to a list of prospects is an easy, low effort technique that works.
+Sending cold emails to a list of prospects is an easy, low effort technique that works to increase eCommerce sales.
 Just make sure to personalize the emails, so they don’t seem like you’re sending them in bulk.

 - Use live chat.
 Live chat tools can easily be integrated into your site to let your prospective customers engage with you immediately.
 Studies even show that more than 40% of customers prefer this method of contact.